cadin/panels/docs/comic-data/layers/effects.md

 default: nil
 {: .prop-default}

-Define an alternate blink durations to be used when the user has Playdate's "Reduce Flashing" accessibility setting enabled.
+Define an alternate set of blink durations to be used when the user has Playdate's "Reduce Flashing" accessibility setting enabled.

 ## Type On